 For quite a while, SEO’s have had limited options when it comes to keyword research.
-Most use a combination of Google AdWords’ Keyword Planner and manual searches to gather related search query suggestions and assess the current search results.
+Most use a combination of Google Ads’ Keyword Planner and manual searches to gather related search query suggestions and assess the current search results.
 Moz is now trying to take the keyword research tool to a new level with their latest creation, Keyword Explorer.

 You can get a full overview of the tool on the Moz Blog (there is also a video and slideshow available to view).